p10rahulm/IIScMSRLectures/content/seminars/20230113_VipulArora.md

 <b>Abstract:</b>
-We study the problem of testing whether a function $f: \mathbb{R}^n \to \mathbb{R}$ is a polynomial of degree at most $d$ in the \emph{distribution-free} testing model.
+We study the problem of testing whether a function $f: \mathbb{R}^n \to \mathbb{R}$ is a polynomial of degree at most $d$ in the distribution-free testing model.
 Here, the distance between functions is measured with respect to an unknown distribution $\mathcal{D}$ over $\mathbb{R}^n$ from which we can draw samples.
 In contrast to previous work, we do not assume that $\mathcal{D}$ has finite support.
 <br><br>